-In this section you can create a detailed log containing information about your system, all running processes, autorun entries, IE Toolbars, BHO and shell execute hooks, image hijacks, global context menus, all services and drivers, scheduled tasks, the windows uninstall list, the contents of system important folders, LSA providers blocked hosts and much more.
+The Scan and create log section creates a detailed log containing information about your operating system, running processes, autorun entries, IE Toolbars, BHO and shell execute hooks, image hijacks, global context menus, all services and drivers, scheduled tasks, the windows uninstall list, the contents of system important folders, LSA providers blocked hosts, recent files and folders, and much more.

 However, If you choose not to verify the file signatures, UVK will check the Microsoft files based on the version resource info.
 This will reduce the scan time, but it doesn't ensure the authenticity of the file's publisher.
 We highly recommend to scan all areas and verify file signatures.
 After all, the complete scan will only take a few minutes.